mozilla/code-review/bot/README.md

 Configuration
 -------------

-The code review bot is configured through the [Taskcluster secrets service](https://firefox-ci-tc.services.mozilla.com/secrets) or a local YAML configuration file (the later is preferred for new contributors as it's easier to setup)
+The code review bot is configured through the [Taskcluster secrets service](https://firefox-ci-tc.services.mozilla.com/secrets) or a local YAML configuration file (the latter is preferred for new contributors as it's easier to setup)

 The following configuration variables are currently supported: